-Copyright © 2020 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. motion events, humidity, etc. All these examples present lowthroughput and do not have low-latency requirements.
+long battery life, preferably measured in years [9], [10].
+Many of the devices in IIoT need to work autonomously with limited access to energy resources.
+Moreover, they might be inaccessible and/or the operational costs due to battery handling may be prohibitive.
+Additionally, data generation can be sparse in time, such as temperature, ambient brightness, motion events, humidity, etc. All these examples present low-throughput and do not have low-latency requirements.
 Therefore, energy efficiency is essential in the industrial market.
 For example, [11]-[14].
 The first one [11] proposes an industrial scenario where the authors monitor beer fermentation with a minimum time between samples of six hours.
-Or, for instance, the authors in [12] present a smart agriculture application that requires to transmit at intervals of 60 s, 15 minutes, or even 60 minutes.
-If we analyze sensors for smart health, in [13], the authors just need 2000 transmissions per day to enable a communication system for people with speech disabilities.
+Or, for instance, Ojha et al. [12] presented a smart agriculture application that requires to transmit at intervals of 60 s, 15 min, or even 60 min.
+If we analyze sensors for smart health, Hornero et al. [13] just needed 2000 transmissions (TXs) per day to enable a communication system for people with speech disabilities.
 Or, in the smart cities and mobility field, the work of [14] proposes sensors that produce from 10 to 8640 detections in one day.

-There are many technological proposals supporting mesh networking, such as Zigbee, WirelessHart, 6LoWPAN or Thread, all of them based on the IEEE 802.15.4 standard family.
-In this context, the Bluetooth SIG has developed a new mesh specification [15] based on Bluetooth Low Energy [16].
+There are many technological proposals supporting mesh networking, such as ZigBee, WirelessHart, 6LoWPAN, or Thread, all of them based on the IEEE 802.15.4 standard family.
+In this context, the Bluetooth Special Interest Group (SIG) has developed a new mesh specification [15] based on Bluetooth low-energy (BLE) [16].
 Bluetooth mesh adds new capabilities to the BLE standard.
 Although it is not included as part of the original core specification, this new profile must be adapted to it.
 This fact presents some drawbacks and compromises that add some complexity to the configuration and deployment process.
 Some of these design drawbacks affect energy consumption as will be discussed next.

-Trying to reduce this consumption, the Bluetooth mesh profile defines Low Power Nodes (LPNs) that include power saving features.
-These nodes can be inactive for a long period due to infrequent data transmission.
+Trying to reduce this consumption, the Bluetooth mesh profile defines low power nodes (LPNs) that include power saving features.
+These nodes can be inactive for a long period due to infrequent data TX.
 The use of LPNs can reduce the energy consumption of these devices, but note that every LPN should be connected to a friend node.
 The friend node receives messages from one or several LPNs that should be transmitted to the mesh network and, vice versa, it holds the messages intended for the LPNs until they wake up and poll the friend node for them.
 Therefore, a friend node must remain permanently active.
 Another point is that, due to its low-power nature, LPNs cannot act as relays in a mesh network.

 The nodes with the relay feature activated receive and forward packets to distribute them over the network, and are an even more crucial part of the network.
-However, the BLE mesh standard defines: "A device supporting only the advertising bearer should perform passive scanning with a duty cycle as close to 100 percent as possible in order to avoid missing any incoming mesh messages or provisioning Packet Data Units (PDUs)" [15].
+However, the BLE mesh standard defines: "A device supporting only the advertising bearer should perform passive scanning with a duty cycle as close to 100% as possible in order to avoid missing any incoming mesh messages or provisioning packet data units (PDUs)" [15].
 Therefore, relay and friend nodes must remain constantly alert, which significantly implies high energy consumption.
 For example, a real device consumes around 5 mA while scanning [17], [18].
-In figures, this means that a relay powered by a 10000 mAh battery would have a battery life under three months.
+In figures, this means that a relay powered by a 10 000-mAh battery would have a battery life under three months.
 Thus, BLE loses part of its low-energy principles when used in a mesh network.